Delaware Yacht Registration

-State Titling Defined - State boat titling is often equated to registration, but it serves an entirely different purpose.
+State Titling Defined - State boat titling is often equated to registration, but serves an entirely different purpose.
 This is a service provided in certain states that affords an owner with a certificate of ownership for the subject boat.
 Although boat titles are typically issued in conjunction with a first time registration, this is not always the case.
 They may be attained on a stand-alone basis under certain conditions.
 Boat titling is mandatory in some jurisdictions, optional in others, and not even offered by certain states.

 Delaware Registrations - Delaware is known as a "non-title" or "registration only state" because it does not offer boat titling services.
-Such registrations are evidenced by a small registration card which is issued by their Division of Fish and Wildlife.
+These registrations are evidenced by a small registration card which is issued by the Division of Fish and Wildlife.
 Foreign applicants should be aware that this is not a title or national certificate of documentation.
 It affords no rights of nationality under the U.S. flag when used for vessels travelling abroad.

 Implications - The registration or title status of any boat can have serious implications with regard matters of law enforcement and taxes.
 Given these circumstances, you may wish to ensure that the appropriate conditions apply before registering a boat in the State of Delaware.
 In making such determination, it may be advisable to consult with a qualified marine attorney or tax consultant.